jhenilparihar/top-movies-web-application/README.md

 - After your rating and review you will be redirect to homepage where your movie will in the list with automatic ranking by program.
 - When you hover on that movie card and you can see detail of that movie.

-Below is the Example of i adding Joker movies in my top movies list application.

 **Update**
 You can also update your rating and review if you wish to change.